Strong (TV series): Production

-Paul Telegdy, NBC president of alternative and late-night programming, said American Ninja Warrior prompted interest in Strong, and that pitches for shows were considered around the question: "If there was a show that would get people ready to be a contestant on American Ninja Warrior, what would it be?"
-Host Gabrielle Reece said the show's physical challenges are a "high level of difficulty" and said of the series: "I think it has a really human quality to it.
+Paul Telegdy, NBC president of alternative and late-night programming, stated that American Ninja Warrior prompted interest in Strong and that pitches for shows were considered based on the question: "If there was a show that would get people ready to be a contestant on American Ninja Warrior, what would it be?"
+Host Gabrielle Reece described the show's physical challenges as a "high level of difficulty" and said of the series,: "I think it has a really human quality to it.
 The cast's stories are stories that everyone can relate to."

-The show debuted with back-to-back episodes during a sneak preview on April 13, 2016, before the show moves into its regular timeslot of Thursday at 8 p.m.
+The series debuted with back-to-back episodes as a sneak preview on April 13, 2016, before moving to its regular timeslot on Thursdays at 8 p.m.
 The sneak preview followed a live episode of the NBC musical competition series The Voice.
-It precedes The Blacklist in the NBC schedule.
-Strong is the third show to air in NBC's Thursday 8 p.m. timeslot this season, along with Heroes Reborn and You, Me and the Apocalypse.
-According to The Hollywood Reporter, the title Strong is an acronym for "Start to Realize Our Natural Greatness".
+It preceded The Blacklist in the NBC schedule.
+Strong was the third show to air in NBC's Thursday 8 p.m. timeslot that season, following Heroes Reborn and You, Me and the Apocalypse.
+According to The Hollywood Reporter, the title Strong is an acronym for 'Start to Realize Our Natural Greatness'.